neuralnishan/neuralnishan.github.io/_pages/about.md

 Checkout my Transcript here! [link](https://learn.microsoft.com/en-us/users/smgazzaliarafatnishan-4645/transcript/d5y6ghp168eyero "Microsoft Learn Transcript").

 ## Azure Odyssey: A Trilogy of Triumph!
-I embarked on an epic quest in the realm of **Azure** , I’ve obtained three mighty challenges.And,I believe that each certification, a beacon of my intuition guiding me to a future where I craft the extraordinary.Onward I march, to a horizon brimming with possibilities, ready to explore the AI landscape.
+I embarked on an epic quest in the realm of **Azure** , I’ve obtained three mighty challenges.And,I believe that each certification, a beacon of my intuition guiding me to a future where I craft the extraordinary.Onward I march, to a horizon brimming with possibilities, ready to explore the AI landscape.I strengthened my skill set by acquiring the **Oracle and Microsoft** certifications that the majority of the industry now requires for enhanced career prospects.
+I have also had quite good commitment for the last two years to these through continuous learning and dedication, and I have obtained both theoretical and hands-on expertise in Azure Cloud and Oracle Cloud Data Science.
+Additionally, I am able to utilize best practices for cloud computing and machine learning to solve real-world problems.
-{: .notice}

 * AI-900: Unveiled the secrets of AI fundamentals.
 * DP-100: Mastered the art of data science on Azure.
 * AI-102: Engineered solutions with AI prowess on Azure.
+* DP-203: Learned Data Engineering on Azure.
+{: .notice}

 # Oracle Cloud Infrastructure Professional  Certification
 ![Certificate Image](/files/oracle/oci_professional_certification.png)